what causes swim bladder disease in angelfish?

 What Does Swim Bladder Disease Look Like?

-Swim bladder disease presents itself in a number of easily observed ways.
-The one that most people notice is when the fish begins swimming abnormally.
-That’s because swim bladder disease makes it difficult for fish to maintain equilibrium and move around the tank.
-This will appear as the fish struggling to remain upright.
+Most people notice when the fish begins swimming abnormally because swim bladder disease makes it difficult for fish to maintain equilibrium and move around the tank.

-• It will swim on an angle
+• It’ll swim on an angle.

-• It will swim upside down
+• It’ll swim upside down.

 Buoyancy issues will also manifest.
 This will show as the fish:

-• Floats at the surface, bobbing there on its side
+• Floats at the surface, bobbing there on its side.

-• The angelfish may also appear to swim frantically as it struggles against its lack of control
+• The angelfish may also appear to swim frantically as it struggles against its lack of control.

 Swim bladder disease will also impact your angelfish’s appetite.
 It will:

-• Be unable to eat properly
+• Be unable to eat correctly.

 • Have a bloated belly, curved back, or other unusual bulges in its abdomen.